 The Cold War

-Today, both Virginia National Guard and Air Guard units occupy the installation and employs hundreds of permanent active duty soldiers, state civilian employees and contractors.
-The Army National Guard Maneuver Training Center Fort Pickett, under the command and control of Virginia Army National Guard Headquarters provides directorate support in logistics; planning, training and security; public works; and personnel, morale, welfare, recreation and community activities.
+Today, both Virginia Army National Guard and Air Guard units occupy the installation and employ hundreds of permanent active duty Soldiers, state civilian employees and contractors.
+The Army National Guard Maneuver Training Center Fort Pickett, under the command and control of Virginia Army National Guard Headquarters, provides directorate support in logistics; planning, training and security; public works; and personnel, morale, welfare, recreation and community activities.
 MTC’s primary mission is to provide realistic and challenging training to our customers.